 8. Oozing Blood Potion

-Kids love trying their hands at gross and yucky experiments and this baking soda experiment fits the bill perfectly!
+Kids love trying their hands at gross and yucky preschool science experiments and this baking soda experiment fits the bill perfectly!

 Simply take a dish and add tomato puree to it.
 Using a spoon, add baking soda to the purée and mix it.